An investigation is being carried out after a woman died in an ambulance while waiting in a queue of around 15 emergency vehicles outside a hospital.

-A 23-year-old man has died in hospital after he was involved in a car crash in Enniskillen in the early hours of Saturday morning.
+A man dies in a road accident in Leven, Fife, in the early hours of Thursday morning.

 Politicians in Wales await the result of the Scottish referendum on independence as voting gets under way.

 Taiwan's government says it will impose harsher penalties for food safety violations after a "gutter oil" scandal.

 The mother of a 21-year-old County Armagh man criticises the Southern Health trust for "failing her son" after he died weeks after a routine ear operation.